 After about 1.3 miles, you will come to Lower Bassi Falls.
 Continue on the trail to the left around this grotto.
 In another mile or so, you will come to Bassi Falls, a beautiful 120-foot waterfall.
 As travel you near the falls, you’ll see water cascading over granite slabs, and then you will arrive at the base of the waterfall.
 We saw hikers of all ages enjoying the many refreshing pools.
 There is a trail to the top of the falls for the more adventurous.

 Hiking out seems to go a lot more quickly because it is downhill, and you will soon arrive at the parking lot.
 The round-trip distance is only about 4.5 miles.
-You can find more information by clicking here.
+You can find more information by clicking this link.
 There is a shorter trail to the falls, which are accessible by turning left off of the main road to the regular trailhead.
 However, a four-wheel-drive vehicle with good clearance is recommended for travel on that access road.

 I have lived in the area for years, and yet I had never made this trip before.
 It was such a nice hike with a super reward that my wife declared that it needs to become a yearly trek.